eagle3y3/npm-template/README.md

 ## Overview

-This project is built using TypeScript and Node.js.
-It provides various scripts for building, starting, and testing the functionality of the package.
 The core features are focused on managing dependencies using the `install` and `remove` commands.
+I initially was focused on doing the install but then I realized that the remove command was also needed after accidentally making a typo installing a dependency using `test:add` there's some strange caching that happens, and without `remove` you will always get installation errors.
+I then finished up the nested dependencies feature for installing.

 ## Installation